LearnersGuild/cos/GLOSSARY.md

 We are interested in things that lie beyond our own knowledge and experience.

 ## Wholeness
-I feel as if my entire maslow's hierarchy of needs is being filled regularly
+I feel as if my entire Maslow's hierarchy of needs is being filled regularly.

 ## Wonder
 We regularly imagine what is possible beyond what already exists in our everyday experience.

 ## Personal expression
-- I contribute something that reflects me personally
+I contribute something that reflects me personally.

 ## Authenticity
-- I lower my filters and expose a more true me
+I lower my filters and expose a more true me.

 ## Individuality
-- I contribute something that reflects me personally
+I contribute something that reflects me personally.

 ## Autonomy
-I feel able to take fully independent control over my domain
+I feel able to take fully independent control over my domain.

 ## Freedom
-- I have reasonable control over what it happening to me at all times
+I have reasonable control over what it happening to me at all times.
-- I have a large degree of influence on my own destiny.
+I have a large degree of influence on my own destiny.

 ## Personal Power
-I am growing in capability as I collaborate
+I am growing in capability as I collaborate.

 ## Guidance
-- Support to help resolve a problem or difficulty, or take advantage of an opportunity
+Support to help resolve a problem or difficulty, or take advantage of an opportunity.

 ## Mentorship
-- I search for experience differential to provide feedback
+I search for experience differential to provide feedback.
-- I allow myself to receive feedback from others
+I allow myself to receive feedback from others.
-- I freely provide feedback to others to support their learning
+I freely provide feedback to others to support their learning.

 ## Resources
-- Information, tools and supplies that support my learning
+Information, tools and supplies that support my learning.

 ## Inclusion
-- I feel like I am an integral part of the organization/team/pair
+I feel like I am an integral part of the organization/team/pair.
-- I reach out to others to promote our shared identity/purpose
+I reach out to others to promote our shared identity/purpose.

 ## Shared Identity
-I understand the purpose and mission of the organization/team
+I understand the purpose and mission of the organization/team.

 ## Human Connection
-I am in touch with our shared humanity
+I am in touch with our shared humanity.

-## Being with Others
-I am present and honest in my interactions with people

-## Common Good
-I engage/participate for the betterment of the team over personal gain

-## Diversity
-- We value the uniqueness of the individual in the organization/team
-- I bring my unique set of experiences to the organization/team/pair

 ## Shared Purpose
-We are committed to supporting the mission of the organization/team/pair
+We are committed to supporting the mission of the organization/team/pair.

-## Belonging
-- I feel like I am an integral part of the organization/team/pair
-- I have a place here